vessels-tech/pisp-1/docs/transaction_callback/README.md

 DFSPB issues a `PUT /transfers/{id}`.

-The transfer is processed by the central-ledger, which emits a Transfer Notification Event.
+The transfer is processed by the central-ledger, which emits a **Transfer Fulfil Notification** event.

-The CEP sees this Transfer Notification Event, with a `transferId=9876`.
-It sees the related `transactionRequest` listener, and emits a ThirdpartyRequestTransaction Notification Event.
+The CEP sees this **Transfer Fulfil Notification** event, with a `transferId=9876`.
+It sees the related `transactionRequest` listener, and emits a **ThirdpartyTransactionRequest Fulfil** Event.

 The Thirdparty-API-Adapter sees this event, and sends a `PATCH /thirdpartyRequests/transactions/1234` request to the PISP.